 When your customers feel like you provide good value, they’re more likely to value your business.
 So, share some love and start creating discount offers with digital coupons.

-If you’ve used digital coupons for your business or implemented coupon marketing tactics that have worked, share your experience with other Square sellers.
+Have you used digital coupons for your business, or implemented any coupon marketing tactics that have worked?
+Share your experience with other Square sellers.